betterscientificsoftware/bssw.io/Articles/Blog/MachineLearningDisabilities3.md

 The event took place last April 1rst at the [Yucca (formerly Chrysler) Proving Grounds](https://clui.org/ludb/site/arizona-proving-ground-0), South East of Las Vegas.
 After signing broad-sweeping NDAs and agreeing to hand over their cell phones upon arrival at the event, about 250 VIPs were invited to attend person.
-The rest of us had to watch live stream.
+The rest of us had to watch on live stream.

 EM had planned for an audacious demonstration of about 100 of the new Voltras, all driverless, running routes through the proving grounds at expressway and freeway speeds and responding to any manner of obstacles and threats attendees had the ability to inject with the press of a button in the control rooms they were viewing the event from.
 These included orange cones, mechanized pedestrians and pets, water and blinding smoke hazards, other vehicles losing control, landslides, big rigs loosing their loads and even a several remotely driven vehicles driving intentionally badly.